cornejobarraza/expo-libvlc-player/README.md

 ## Credits

-This library is inspired by existing projects such as [expo-video](https://github.com/expo/expo/tree/main/packages/expo-video) and [react-native-vlc-media-player](https://github.com/razorRun/react-native-vlc-media-player).
+This library is inspired by existing projects such as [react-native-vlc-media-player](https://github.com/razorRun/react-native-vlc-media-player) and [expo-video](https://github.com/expo/expo/tree/main/packages/expo-video).

 ## Contributing

 Contributions are always welcome.
-Please raise any issues and/or fix them by creating a pull request.
+Please raise any issues or fix them by creating a pull request.

 ## License